Canon EOS C700 Review

 Conclusion

-The Canon C700 FF is an extremely powerful full-frame cinema camera with a primary emphasis on image quality and consistency.
-When combined with the docked Codex recorder, it is able to capture 5.9K raw images with the same range of frame rates that it can when recording in XF-AVC or ProRes, making it incredibly simple and straightforward to use.
-Additionally, the camera supports the S35mm and S16mm crop formats, both of which may provide native resolutions of either 2K or 4K.
+The Canon C700 FF is a compelling full-frame cinema camera emphasizing image quality and consistency.
+Combined with the docked Codex recorder, it can capture 5.9K raw images with the same range of frame rates that it can when recording in XF-AVC or ProRes, making it straightforward.
+Additionally, the camera supports the S35mm and S16mm crop formats, which may provide native resolutions of either 2K or 4K.

-You have the option of shooting in raw or log with the C700 FF, and it comes with a comprehensive set of built-in monitoring LUTs.
-For pictures that have a “baked-in” appearance, you also have the option to select from a number of different video gammas and make use of a complete set of video-style modifications.
+You can shoot in raw or log with the C700 FF, and it comes with a comprehensive set of built-in monitoring L.U.T.s.
+For pictures with a “baked-in” appearance, you can select from several video gammas and use a complete set of video-style modifications.

-Either XF-AVC Intra or ProRes can be used for recording in 4K/UHD or 2K/HD resolutions; both codecs record data in 10-bit 4:2:2 format regardless of frame size, and both record 12-bit 4:4:4 RGB choices in 2K/HD modes.
-You are able to sub-record XF-AVC Intra clips in 4K or 2K while recording raw, or you are able to sub-record XF-AVC Proxy clips while recording any main format.
+XF-AVC Intra or ProRes can be used for recording in 4K/UHD or 2K/HD resolutions; both codecs record data in 10-bit 4:2:2 format regardless of frame size, and both record 12-bit 4:4:4 RGB choices in 2K/HD modes.
+You can sub-record XF-AVC Intra clips in 4K or 2K while recording raw or canard XF-AVC Proxy clips while recording any main format.

-The camera provides a good range of slow and fast frame rates; it may not have as wide a range as some other cameras, but its slow-motion and fast-motion images are always fully sampled without line skipping or pixel binning, and as a result, they maintain their full quality regardless of the frame rate.
+The camera provides a good range of slow and fast frame rates; it may not have as wide a range as some other cameras, but its slow-motion and fast-motion images are always fully sampled without line skipping or pixel binning.
+As a result, they maintain their full quality regardless of the frame rate.

-It is true that noise increases with higher gains, but other than that, there is nothing that can stop you from splicing together photos taken at ISO 200 and ISO 6400.
-Image clarity and color reproduction are amazingly consistent across the possible range of ISO and gain settings.
+Noise indeed increases with higher gains, but other than that, nothing can stop you from splicing together photos taken at ISO 200 and ISO 6400.
+Image clarity and color reproduction are amazingly consistent across the possible ISO and gain settings range.

 The camera boasts Canon’s well-recognized colorimetry and can capture an impressive 15 stops of dynamic range when used properly.